 - Lack of discussion on the mailing lists for more than one year

-- Lack of response to calls for presentations at SIG sessions
+- Lack of response to calls for presentations at SIG forums

-A SIG may be dissolved if the members of the SIG decide that this is an appropriate course of action and this recommendation is approved by the AMM.
-Members of the SIG may make the decision to dissolve the SIG via the SIG mailing list or at SIG sessions.
+A SIG may be dissolved if the members of the SIG decide that this is an appropriate course of action and this recommendation is approved by the AGM/AMM.
+Members of the SIG may make the decision to dissolve the SIG via the SIG mailing list or at a SIG forum.

 If a SIG is dissolved, all associated mailing lists will be closed for subscription, but the public archives will remain on the APNIC website.

 SIG Chairs and Co-Chairs perform a vital role in managing the SIGs.
 The effectiveness of a SIG is dependent on the active participation of the Chair and the Co-Chair.
 All SIG Chairs and Co-Chairs undertake their work on a volunteer basis.

 SIG Chairs and Co-Chairs are expected to attend at least one of the two APNIC Conferences held each year.
 The APNIC Secretariat provides Travel Support for SIG Chairs to meet these obligations.

 Note: Any amendments to the SIG Chair Travel Support is at the sole discretion of the APNIC EC.

 When SIG Chairs and Co-Chairs attend an APNIC Conference, and a forum is held for the SIG, they are expected to attend that forum.
 SIG Chairs and Co-Chairs must remain subscribed to the SIG’s mailing list for the duration of their term.

 The roles of the Chair and Co-Chair are listed below: